steroxmq/Vitalii_3D_Viewer/README.md

 | Auto rotate | Enables or disables automatic scene rotation |
 | Grid | Shows or hides the background grid |
 | Left / Reset / Right | Rotates the loaded model |

 ---

+## Information modal

+The project includes an **INFO** button in the left control panel.

+The modal window explains:

+- what the application does;
+- how to control the viewer;
+- which visual modes are available;
+- which model formats are supported;
+- which rendering technology is used.

+This makes the application easier to understand directly inside the interface without reading external documentation first.

+---